Take your first steps as a fiction writer with

 Session 1: Becoming a Writer

-You’ll start the course by examining the different ways fiction writers work, and learning how to foster creativity and develop your writing discipline.
-You’ll use writing prompts and exercises, and experiment with automatic writing, as you start to build a daily writing practice.
+You’ll start the course by examining how successful fiction writers work, and learning practical ways to foster creativity and develop your writing discipline.
+You’ll use writing prompts to generate lots of ideas, and experiment with automatic writing, as you set your writing goals and build a daily writing practice.
+There’s a group Zoom with your tutor.

 Session 2: Who’s Telling the Story?

-In this second part of the course, we’ll examine different points of view to understand how narrators function, and who the person telling the story really is.
-We’ll explore first, second, and third person narration, so that you can make an informed decision about the best narrative viewpoint for your novel.
+In this second part of the course, we’ll help you master narrative viewpoint and understand how narrators function, and who the person telling the story really is.
+You’ll practise first, second, and third person narration, so that you can make an informed decision about the best narrative viewpoint for your story.
+Your tutor will respond to the practical exercises.

 Session 3: Compelling Characters